lucasjoliveau/doc/en/administration/odoo_sh/getting_started/first_module.md

-Once you tested your changes, you can merge your changes in the production branch, for instance by drag-and-dropping the branch on the production branch in the Odoo.sh interface.
+Once you tested your changes, you can merge your changes in the production branch, for instance by drag-and-dropping the branch on the production branch in the Konvergo ERP.sh interface.
 As you increased the module version in the manifest, the platform will update the module automatically and your new field will be directly available.
 Otherwise you can manually update the module within the apps list.